aneldev/dyna-cache/readme.md

 The *expired* items can be obtained by the `getExpired` method.

 All expired items can be removed automatically by the Cache engine, if on `add` there is no free space of new items.
-To keep an item permantelly in the Cache you have to set the option `doNotRemove: true`.
+To keep an item permanently in the Cache you have to set the option `doNotRemove: true`.

 ## Snapshots